 What You Need to Apply

-What you need to apply with Currency Capital will vastly differ depending on how much funding you need.
+What you need to apply with Currency Finance (formerly Currency Capital) will vastly differ depending on how much funding you need.

 For equipment financing loans under $150,000, all you’ll need is an equipment quote to finalize funding.

 For deals $150,000 or above, expect to provide:

 - Two years of business tax returns

 - Profit and loss statements